Create a Website Account - Manage notification subscriptions, save form progress and more.

-Wearing a face covering, maintaining a 6-foot distance from others, and avoiding large crowds are a couple ways you can help prevent the spread of COVID-19.
-Find more recommendations in our health advisory.
+Wearing a face covering, maintaining a 6-foot distance from others, avoiding large crowds, and getting vaccinated for COVID-19 are a couple ways you can help prevent the spread of this disease.

 St. Croix County Public Health uses contract tracing to help prevent the spread of infectious diseases like COVID-19.
 Contact tracing is one of the best tools we have to fight COVID-19.

 When a person tests positive for COVID-19, we interview them to determine who they may have been in close contact with while they were contagious.
 Close contacts are instructed to stay home to monitor symptoms to prevent further spread of the virus.

 The St. Croix County COVID-19 Dashboard is no longer being updated.
 For data on COVID-19, please visit the Centers for Disease Control and Prevention (CDC) and Wisconsin Department of Health Services (DHS) websites.
 Links to these sites and more resources are available below.

 People who have symptoms of COVID-19 should get tested.
 If you have symptoms, talk to your health care provider.

 Visit the Wisconsin Department of Health Services website for more information on COVID-19 testing.

 It is important to stay up to date with your COVID-19 vaccines to give you have the best protection possible against severe illness, hospitalization, and death.
 You can find more information and how to get your vaccine using these resources: